sanarocha/sanarocha/README.md

 ➜ 18 years old

-➜ currently learning more about front-end development and programming languages
+➜ currently learning more about front-end development, web design and programming languages

 ➜ digital artist in my free time